-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Reversal of sterilization procedures and or non-prescription contraceptive supplies. ✓ Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
-Routine and comprehensive dental care, such as cleanings, fillings, or dentures.
-As described in the Medical Benefit Chart.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Private room in a hospital Covered only when medically necessary.
+Reversal of sterilization procedures and or non-prescription contraceptive supplies.
+Not covered under any condition Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
+Routine and comprehensive dental care, such as cleanings, fillings or dentures.
+As described in the Medical Benefits Chart.
 Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids except as outlined in the Medical Benefits Chart earlier in this chapter.
 Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
-Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes) Services considered not reasonable and necessary, according to the standards of Original Medicare √ Taxi service ✓
+Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes) Routine hearing exams, hearing aids, or exams to fit hearing aids.
+As described in the Medical Benefits Chart.
+Services considered not reasonable and necessary, according to the standards of Original Medicare standards Not covered under any condition Taxi service Not covered under any condition